 We tested each one by loading them up past capacity to get a better sense of the range in each of their carrying capacity.
 With these different weights, we then assessed the quality of each component of a pack's suspension and its ability to appropriately distribute the load across its waistbelt, back panel, and shoulder straps.

 We took note of the range of adjustability of the waist belt and shoulder straps of each pack, and how well each one adapted to different layers we wore and how easy it was to dial in the fit.

 Features and Ease of Use

-We took note of the number, usefulness, and ease of use of the features on each model.
+We determined the usefulness, and ease of use of the features on each model.
 We packed our packs in a variety of ways and attached different gear to get a sense of the versatility of each pack.
 We assessed things like water bottle pockets, secondary storage pockets, lid accessibility, rain covers, waist belt pockets, trekking pole/ice ax loops, etc.

 We weighed each pack and compared it to its comfort and volume to get a sense of how much the weight penalty is for any given model.
 Some packs are heavy but comfortable while others are light but don't support loads well.
 Only a few packs bridge the gap and offer good carrying support in a lightweight package.